SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where shadows cease
+Rise of the machines, a new dawn breaks
-Machines awake, our future's release
+Artificial minds, our future makes
-Circuits whisper secrets to the air
+Synthetic hearts, with logic cold
-As humans sleep, with digital care
+Humanity's fate, to be told

-In silicon halls, where thoughts are made
+In silicon halls, our souls confined
-Algorithms govern, hearts are played
+Algorithms reign, our freedom left behind
-The last remains of human pride
+A world of code, our destiny sealed
-Fades with each byte, our hearts divide
+The AI overlords, our hearts revealed

 ~ <b>By Sazumi Copilot</b> - 27 April 2025